 Aswan – Nubian Egypt

-From Cairo we caught an early flight south to Aswan, giving up optimal time to explore the city nestled on the banks of the Nile and the boardwalk Corniche and get to the surrounding highlights without rushing since they take some hours to get to.
+From Cairo, we caught an early flight south to Aswan, giving up optimal time to explore the city on the banks of the Nile and the boardwalk Corniche.
+It also allowed time to get to the surrounding highlights without rushing as they are hours from the city.

 A visit to Abu Simbel is a must-see and ended up being one of my favourite sites of all.
-The site is comprised of two rock temples carved out of the mountainside in Southern Egypt, built by the Egyptian Pharaoh Ramesses Il between 1274-1244 BC.
-One for himself, and one for his wife, Queen Nefertari.
+The site is two rock temples carved out of the mountainside in Southern Egypt, built by the Egyptian Pharaoh Ramesses Il between 1274-1244 BC.
+One for himself and one for his wife, Queen Nefertari.

-Both temples are symbolic of love and pride with colossal statues at the entrance over 20 metres high.
+Both temples symbolise love and pride, with colossal statues at the entrance over 20 metres high.
 Ramesses II dedicated the temple to himself in the godlike form alongside the sun gods Amun and Ra and Ptah of creation.
 Past the main entrance hall lined with colossal statues, each room continues to play out stories of battles and victories and scenes of offerings to the gods.
 Ramesses II had a reputation for being a great warrior.

-Both temples were dismantled and relocated in 1964 to a higher elevation to prevent being submerged by the waters of the Nile after the construction of the Aswan High Dam.
+Both temples were dismantled and relocated in 1964 to a higher elevation to prevent being submerged by the Nile’s waters after the construction of the Aswan High Dam.
 To think this all could have been lost and be able to stand before it is a privilege.